stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 }
 ```

-These produce drastically different assemblies when we use the compiler & flags for Melee.
+These produce drastically different assemblies, \(A_1, A_2\), when we use the compiler & flags for Melee.

 ```asm
 # Program 1